nusofthq/avchat-documentation/drupal.md

 All user roles will be shown horizontally while all the AVChat features you can turn on and off will be shown vertically.

+<h2 id="location-of-avchat-files">Allowing visitors to enter AVChat</h2>
+1. Go to `Administer -> User management -> Permissions -> avchat3 module`
+2. Scroll down to the `access avchat3 user interface` column
+3. Check the `anonymous user` and save

 <h2 id="location-of-avchat-files">Location of AVChat files</h2>
 All the AVChat  files including:

 * all the module files
 * index.swf and admin.swf
 * language files
 * audio/video quality profile files
 * avc_settings.xml

-  are located in
+are located in `sites/all/modules/avchat3`.

-  `sites/all/modules/avchat3`
+<h2 id="location-of-avchat-files">GPL License</h2>
+The AVChat Module for Drupal is licensed under the GNU General Public License, version 2.

+Once you purchase the module you can modify it and distribute it as long as you keep it under the GPL.

+We are not affiliated with or endorsed by the Drupal Project or its trademark owners.
 </section>